owejow/nix-studies/index.md

 ---
-title: Welcome to my blog
----
+title: Notes on learning Nix